ecfaria/jquery-dropalizer-plugin/README.md

 $(yourClass).dropalizer();
 ```

-And it will transform your not customizable <select> tag into a group of div and ul wich you can style with normal CSS:
+And it will transform your not customizable <select> tag into a group of <div> and <ul> wich works like a select and is fully customizable with normal CSS:

 ```html
 <div class="yourClass dropalizer">